nblmc/geoservices-docs/README.md

 help, which we can do over the phone, in person, or over email.

-Here are the best ways to get in touch with us if you are looking for help with a specific project, hoping to find out more about our discovery tools or workshops, or just interested in some general information:
+Here are the best ways to get in touch with us if you are looking for help with a specific project, hoping to find out more about our discovery tools or workshops, or are just interested in some general information:

 1. Fill out our [Geospatial Reference Request Form](https://www.leventhalmap.org/research/geospatial-data/ "Geospatial Reference Request Form.")